BrotherBoard/Get-Decimal-Battery/README.md

 watch it for only 10 seconds with this script, lol.

 **Version history**

+v6.0
+abandoned current repo, the new DecimalBatteryClean works like a charm, with no packages required.

 v6.0 beginning of the clean code for now it stopped making that "helper" file, insyead now it